 Am I crazy, or did he just say that?

 The puncher’s comment is usually structured so it can be interpreted in different ways.
-You wonder what kind of a person are you to attribute it in such a negative manner.
+You wonder what kind of a person you are to attribute it in such a negative manner.
 Maybe he meant it in the best possible light, and you’re the creep.

 Over time, you begin to notice more such behavior on the part of the jabber.
 After a while, you begin to suspect that you were right all along.
 However, any confrontation will yield something like “What are you talking about?
 That’s not what I meant.”